alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-rule-on-medical-insurance.md

 note: true
 locale: en
 lang: en
-excerpt: "The health insurance mentioned in your Fatwa request is one form of commercial insurance which is legally prohibited since it involves fraudulence, gambling and using people's money unjustly."
+summary: "The health insurance mentioned in your Fatwa request is one form of commercial insurance which is legally prohibited since it involves fraudulence, gambling and using people's money unjustly."
 ---

 ### Question: